Eclipse-IoT/eclipsecon-2022-hackathon/firmware/README.md

 * Button 'A' and 'B' - Generic OnOff Client.
 This model allows a client to emit `on` and `off` events, which can be used to trigger some event or command.
 * LED matrix - Generic OnOff Server.
 An external command can be used to put the server into an `on` or `off` state.
 On the micro:bit, the `on` state will enable a blinker task, whereas the `off` state will disable that task.
 * Builtin temperature - SensorServer.
 The sensor server can be configured to emit sensor data periodically.
 * Battery - Generic Battery Server.
-The battery server can be configured to emit battery status events periodically.
+The battery server emits battery status events periodically.

 In addition, there are a few TODO's for hackathon participants who want to get their hands dirty with embedded Rust.
 Each task has complementary work on the cloud side for processing data and sending commands.

 * Use the accelerometer to supply x, y, z acceleration data.
 The `sensor` module can be modified to read accelerometer data and emit motion 3D acceleration readings.
 * Use the microphone to implement a noise detection device.
 The `sensor` module can be modified to read sound levels and emit sound level values.
 * Use the onboard speaker to implement a jukebox for playing simple tunes.
-Modify the `onoff` module to play a tune together with the existing blinking when 'on'.
+Modify the `onoff` module to play a tune when 'on'.

 Installing the toolchain software as instructed below before the event allows you to spend more time on the hackathon tasks!